How ARMH began

 Official archives are central to the Association’s work, but this information is often fragmented and incomplete.
 We have gathered and consolidated information from various databases, such as death notices, and military records.

 To date, we have:

 Submitted 1300 cases to the UN Working Group on Enforced Disappearances.
 Each case has been rigorously documented with birth, marriage and death certificates, proof of military service and other documents.
 The cases date back to the start of the Spanish Civil War on 18 July 1936.
 They include an unconfirmed 1956 case of a man shot in Madrid’s Almudena Cemetery (Madrid) and buried in a mass grave within the cemetery.

 Archive of cases of enforced disappearance held by ARMH and examples of details provided to the UN.

-2. Letters handwritten by the relatives of the disappeared, which amount to approximately 200 cases.
-These letters relate the personal history asking to be heard were sent to our association from people who have known that there relatives were missing, however, more than 70 years later, are ready to initiate a search for their loved ones and want their stories heard.
+2.Collected and analysed handwritten letters from relatives of the Disappeared, relating to approximately 200 cases.
+These personal accounts were sent to our association from people who have known their relatives were missing, and more than 70 years later, are ready to initiate a search for their loved ones and want their stories heard.

 Letters received regarding the disappearances and information on diverse themes.